edmarssk/Urlhandling/README.md

 6 - Execute the project in Development Environment(ISS Dev)

-7 - Use the page https://localhost:44399/swagger/index.html but check if port loca is really 44399
+7 - Use the page https://localhost:44399/swagger/index.html but check if port local is really 44399

 7 - Use the project https://github.com/edmarssk/url-link-react the run together with API.